Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Early planning is very important to ensure a space for your pets at a local kennel.
 Reservations should be made at least one month in advance.
 Deposits will be required to hold reservation.
 All kennels listed below meet standards.
 The U.S. Army Veterinary Services cannot take responsibility for animals while boarded.

-A recent law passed in Puerto Rico in 2018 that now allows the possession of pit bulls, American Staffordshire terriers and all crosses.
+A law passed in Puerto Rico in 2018, now allows the possession of pit bulls, American Staffordshire terriers and all breed crosses.
 So far there is no ordinance against them on post.
-According to the Puerto Rico Department of Natural Resources all exotic pets such as snakes, birds, reptiles, etc., must have pre-approval before coming into the island.
-Contact the Relocation office 787-707-3682 for further details or call the Information and Referral office at 787-707-3804.
+According to the Puerto Rico Department of Natural Resources (787 999-2200), all exotic pets such as snakes, birds, reptiles, etc., must have pre-approval before coming into the Island.
+Contact the U.S. Department of Agriculture webpage: USDA APHIS | Taking a pet from one U.S. State/Territory to another U.S. State/Territory (Interstate), for more information.